Randomization Can Reduce Both Bias and Variance: A Case Study in Random Forests: Preliminaries

 \section{Preliminaries}

 We first introduce notation and provide an overview of bagging ensembles and random forests.
-We then explore in detail the main arguments in \cite{mentch2020randomization}: that random forests reduce effective DoF compared to bagging and only outperform bagging ensembles when SNR is low.
-Importantly, we show that trimming trees in a bagging ensemble can reduce effective DoF by an equivalent degree to that of random forests, \emph{without} improving performance when SNR is low.
-This discovery led us to believe that there is more to the success of random forests over bagging than just the reduction in effective DoF and inspired our investigation into how random forests reduce bias.
+We then explore in detail the main arguments in \cite{mentch2020randomization}: that random forests reduce effective DoF compared to bagging, which allows them to increasingly outperform bagging ensembles as SNR decreases.
+Interestingly, we show here that trimming trees in a bagging ensemble can reduce effective DoF by an equivalent degree to that of random forest, \emph{without} improving performance.
+This finding suggests that random forests have additional advantages over bagging beyond reducing effective DoF, motivating our investigation into how random forests reduce bias.